A Companion Resource to Life Insurance Selling Secrets

 Why This Matters

-This is the turning point.
-The moment your old belief cracked and a new one started forming.
-In storytelling, this is called meeting the guide — the mentor, the book, the video, the conversation that opened a door you did not know existed.
-When you share this moment, you are creating the same epiphany for your prospect in real time.
-They experience through your story what you experienced in that moment.
+This is the turning point — the moment your old belief cracked.
+In storytelling, it's called meeting the guide: the mentor, the book, the video, the conversation that opened a door you did not know existed.
+When you share it, you create the same epiphany for your prospect in real time.
+They experience through your story what you experienced in that moment — right down to the thought that changes everything: "Why has nobody ever told me this?"

 The Guide Shows Up in Many Forms